dani84bs/AnnotationSync.koplugin/README.md

   - Or bind the "Annotation Sync: Manual Sync" action to a gesture or keyboard shortcut
   - Or add the "Annotation Sync: Manual Sync" action to a profile action list

+### 📦 DropBox setup
+Setting up Dropbox on Koreader can be a little bit difficult.
+[This excellent post on mobileread forum](https://www.mobileread.com/forums/showthread.php?t=353670) explains the procedure in detail.

 ## Details
 AnnotationSync stores its files directly in the selected cloud storage directory, so you may want to create a new directory dedicated to AnnotationSync.